carrasquel/tulipan-documentation/docs/routing.md

 Another important feature in Single Page Application development is routing, this client-side routing allows users to navigate through our application where no full page reload will happend, this way you can use *$http* service to fetch partial information from the server, you can also use history buttons without full page reload.

-The routing configuration is done in the istance configuration object, but the navigation is done through the *navigate* service.
+The routing configuration is done in the istance configuration object, but the navigation is done through the *$router.navigate* service.

 ## A simple SPA with Routing